-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, we believe that for 2018, all required reports were filed on a timely basis under Section 16(a).
-In 2019, Messrs.
-Reidel (1 transaction), Maier (1 transaction), Casamento (2 transactions), Baum (1 transaction), Troutman (1 transaction) and Brynjelsen (1 transaction) inadvertently failed to timely file one Form 4 each in February 2019.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, we believe that for 2019, all required reports were filed on a timely basis under Section 16(a), except that Messrs.
+Riedel, Maier, Casamento, Baum, Troutman and Brynjelsen inadvertently failed to timely file one Form 4 each in February 2019.